cfug/flutter.cn/src/docs/resources/faq.md

 ### Can I use Flutter to build desktop apps?

 ### 我能使用 Flutter 构建桌面应用吗？

-Yes, desktop support is in alpha, with macOS being the furthest along.
-We're working on making this a first class experience.
-The current progress is documented on the [Desktop][desktop] page.

 Yes, desktop support is in beta for Windows, macOS, and Linux, but a snapshot of the beta is available on the stable channel.)